-- Report cards shall be issued for all students, Grades K-5, at the close of each grading period.
-Amended 06-30-92 - Progress Reports may be issued at the end of the extended year programs and services, i.e., extended school year, Saturday school, before and after school programs.
-Adopted 06-27-00, Amended 07-01-09 - Parents are to be notified in writing midway during the nine-week grading period as to the progress of their child.
-This progress report will be sent home following the district progress report calendar.
-The district Progress Report and/ or district-approved electronic Progress Report form may be used for this notification.
-Amended 12-06-05 - Parents are to be notified in writing midway during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
+- its, Grades K-5, at the close - end of the extended year hool year, Saturday school, ted 06-27-00, Amended 07- - dway during the nine-week child.
+This progress report ogress report calendar.
+The oproved electronic Progress on.
+Amended 12-06-05 - idway during a nine week grading period or at any time during a grading period when it is apparent that the student may not pass or is performing unsatisfactorily in any course or grade level.
 The county Progress Report and/ or approved electronic Progress Report form will be used for this notification.